 Two of my former coworkers created work-from-home arrangements that provided the best of both worlds.
 Their managers gave them extra leeway to work around their children’s schedules.
 As long as my coworkers completed their work on time, their bosses didn’t care when they performed the work.

-If you trust your manager, have an open conversation so you can discuss your options.
+If you trust your manager, have an open conversation and discuss your options.
 Are there ways to modify your job so you can also stay-at-home mom with your kids?
 Are there ways to make your position less stressful or more enjoyable?
 Can you switch positions or find methods to take on fewer stress-inducing tasks?